 Away from the track, Johnson focuses on his rigorous and well-documented fitness regimen.
 An avid cyclist, runner and swimmer, he has competed in numerous half marathons and triathlons, including a half Ironman where he placed 15th overall.
 On April 15, 2019, Johnson competed in the prestigious 26.2-mile Boston Marathon where he finished with a time of 3:09:07, which in turn qualified him to compete in the 2020 event.
 Johnson’s attitude toward training and fitness is contagious as he has motivated other drivers, crew members, fans and journalists to embrace health and wellness.
 Johnson’s outside interests have landed him on NBC’s coverage of both the Olympics and Tour de France and on the cover of Men’s Fitness magazine.

 In 2006, the Johnsons launched the Jimmie Johnson Foundation, which is dedicated to helping children, families and communities in need.
-It focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation/Lowe’s Toolbox for Education Champions Grant program and the annual Helmet of Hope initiative.
+It focuses on funding K-12 public education, primarily through the Jimmie Johnson Foundation, Champions Grant program and the annual Helmet of Hope initiative.
 Grants have been awarded nationwide to hundreds of school projects focused on science and technology, health and fitness programs, trade-based programs, school improvements, language and literary programs, and the arts.
 The foundation raises funds through an annual golf tournament and a series of special events held throughout the year.
 To date, more than $11 million has been contributed to various organizations.
 Johnson also partners with the Make-A-Wish Foundation to grant children diagnosed with critical illnesses life-changing experiences and he has granted more than 48 wishes.
 In 2014, Johnson joined the “Ban Bossy” campaign, as a spokesperson advocating leadership in young girls.